June 10th - Joliet, Illinois - Torco Racing Fuels Route 66 NHRA Nationals -

 There must be about 12 different trails here at the park.
 Most of them are for hiking or horses, but there are 3-4 that are intended for mountain biking.
 We

-like a roller coaster ride, although you didn't have anything holding you from going over a ledge, but that made it even more fun.
-Frank lead the way with the
+was like a roller coaster ride, although you didn't have anything holding you from going over a ledge, but that made it even more fun.
+Frank lead the way with

-trusty map that showed the trail along with certain markers to look for.
-I only crashed twice, once when I misjudged by wheelie ability over a large stump and
+the trusty map that showed the trail along with certain markers to look for.
+I only crashed twice, once when I misjudged by wheelie ability over a large stump

-another when I was attempting to down shift but my bike had other ideas.
+and another when I was attempting to down shift but my bike had other ideas.
 Neither of them was too bad, and the bruises will heal.
-At least i got up from the ground
+At least i got up from the

-laughing.
+ground laughing.
 Another near crashed occurred as we were coming down a bit of a steep hill to what appeared to be a cliff.
-I was reaching for my camera to get a
+I was reaching for my camera to

-picture and trying to break at the same time.
-Since the roads are all dirt and the hill was steep as I pulled the breaks the wheels stopped, but my bike kept
+get a picture and trying to break at the same time.
+Since the roads are all dirt and the hill was steep as I pulled the breaks the wheels stopped, but my bike

-sliding down the hill.
-Luckily Frank was right in front of me and I was able to use him and his bike to stop the sliding bike before we both went over the edge of
+kept sliding down the hill.
+Luckily Frank was right in front of me and I was able to use him and his bike to stop the sliding bike before we both went over the

-the cliff.
+edge of the cliff.
 We did pass a couple guys that were out on the trail for exercise, in fact I should say they passed us, twice in fact coming the opposite way.
-Oh well we

-were out there fun and accomplished just that.
-The best part of the trail was that it was all pretty much downhill so we didn't have to kill ourselves up any huge
+Oh well we were out there fun and accomplished just that.
+The best part of the trail was that it was all pretty much downhill so we didn't have to kill ourselves

 Another arm of the Ohio River